 In addition, with a nice mix of college students, safety from crime, and decent walkability, the South Ionia neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.3% of the neighborhoods in MI.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The South Ionia neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the South Ionia neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the South Ionia neighborhood has more Czechoslovakian and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Czechoslovakian ancestry and 6.5% have Scottish ancestry.